KiL-Workshop/CMSC691/aboutme.md

 ---
 layout: page
-title: About me
+title: About Instructor
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Manas Gaur.
+I am an Assistant Professor in the Department of Computer Science and Electrical Engineering.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+I am passionate about

+- Artificial Intelligence
+- Knowledge Graphs
+- Conversational Systems
+- Neurosymbolic AI
+- CREST Framework (Consistency, Reliability, Explainability, Safety, & Trust)

-### My story
+### My hobbies

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I like participating in Marathons, Ultramarathons, and Biking.